Store hours can be found online at http://www.wartburgstore.com.

 ITS provides wireless Internet access to each room in every residence hall.
 Wireless access is also available in most academic and administrative areas on campus.
 Access to the wireless network is available to all students, faculty, staff and campus guests who have registered their device.
 ITS also provides wired connects in each residence hall room for those preferring more speed and security.
 If you need assistance in connecting your computer to the network, please check the troubleshooting tips on the ITS ResNet site or call ITS Help Desk (ext.
 8767).

-The ITS Help Desk can answer most of your networking questions.
-Unfortunately, it does not have enough staff to work on your personal computer hardware or software problems.
-A knowledgeable friend or one of our student workers may be willing to work on your machine after hours (possibly for a small charge).
+The ITS Help Desk can answer most networking questions but does not have enough staff to work on personal computer hardware or software problems.
+A knowledgeable friend or an ITS student worker may be willing to work on your machine after hours (possibly for a small charge).

 All computers accessing the Wartburg College network must be registered.
 For students, this means that your machine must be scanned to ensure it is free of viruses and the operating system has the latest security patches before it will be registered and allowed on the network.
 This certification will begin automatically after you plug your computer into the network and open a web browser.
 Just follow the instructions.
 If you have problems, please contact the ITS Help Desk.